The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 Paradoxically, a tighter home has better air quality — because all fresh air enters through the ERV's MERV-13 filtration system, not through cracks that bypass filters entirely.

-How We Achieve 1.0 ACH: The Air Barrier System
+How We Get to 0.85: The Air Barrier System

-Airtightness at 1.0 ACH doesn't happen by accident.
-It requires a deliberate, continuous air barrier strategy that is designed before framing begins and verified through testing.
+A 0.85 portfolio average doesn't happen by accident.
+It requires a deliberate, continuous air barrier strategy that is designed before framing begins and verified through testing — the same discipline that makes the 1.5 guarantee a safe promise rather than a stretch goal.
 At Starlit, our primary air barrier is the ZIP System structural sheathing — a panel with a factory-applied water-resistive and air barrier coating, sealed at all joints with ZIP tape.

 But the sheathing is only one piece.
 Every penetration — electrical boxes, plumbing stacks, HVAC boots, window and door frames — must be individually sealed with appropriate materials: fluid-applied membranes at window rough openings, acoustical sealant at partition-to-exterior intersections, and proprietary gaskets at service penetrations.